ketch/RK-Opt/paper.md

 `RK-Opt` provides code that can enforce desired properties and/or objective functions.
 The constraints and objective are then used within an optimization framework, to determine coefficients of methods that best achieve the desired goal.
-Thus `RK-Opt` is a sort of meta-software, consisting of algorithms whose purpose is to create other algorithms.
+Thus, `RK-Opt` is a sort of meta-software, consisting of algorithms whose purpose is to create other algorithms.

 Typically, the most obvious formulation of the corresponding